 Mason Marchment breaks 3rd-period tie, Stars beat Oilers 3-1 in Game 2 to even West final

+“The first period, for whatever reason, we were tentative.
+We had talked about playing with the Game 7 mindset, and I think our intentions were in the right place,” Stars coach Pete DeBoer said.
+“We looked like we were waiting for something to happen.
+We kind of regrouped at the end of the first. … I loved the second and third, thought they were excellent.”

+Marchment broke a 1-1 tie at 3:41 of the third period when he deflected a shot by Ryan Suter, sending the puck through the legs of defenseman Vincent Deshamais before it bounced on the ice and went between the right arm and body of goalie Stuart Skinner.

-Stars captain Jamie Benn had a goal and assisted on Esa Lindell's empty-netter with 2:03 left.
+Benn also assisted on Esa Lindell’s empty-netter with 2:03 left.
 Wyatt Johnston had two assists.

-Dallas goalie Jake Oettinger stopped 28 shots, including a reaching glove save on Mattias Ekholm's shot with about 3 1/2 minutes left and also gathered in the Edmonton defenseman's long shot about a half-minute after that.
+Oettinger stopped 28 shots, including 16 in the first period when Dallas was outshot 17-4.
+He had a reaching glove save on Mattias Ekholm’s shot with about 3 1/2 minutes left, and also gathered in the Edmonton defenseman’s long shot about a half-minute after that.

+“Obviously, we had a lot of shots and all that.
+The second, we took a penalty, gave them some momentum and they kept coming at us a little bit.
+It wasn’t like we were dominated or anything,” Ekholm said.
+“Going into the third, you know it’s going to be one of those, it’s a shot from the blue line, it’s a tip, it’s a greasy goal if you will, but they obviously got it.”

+Marchment scored after Suter, the 39-year-old defenseman whose 1,444 career regular-season games without a Stanley Cup title are the most among active players, shot from against the board just inside the blue line.

 Connor Brown had Edmonton’s goal.
 Skinner, who had won the previous three games since being sitting two games in the last round, stopped 22 shots.